Classical languages of India

-The Indian Classical languages, or the Śāstrīya Bhāṣā (Hindi) or the Dhrupadī Bhāṣā (Assamese, Bengali) or the Abhijāta Bhāṣā (Marathi) or the Śhāstrīya Bhāṣā (Odia) or the Cemmoḻi (Tamil), is an umbrella term for the languages of India having high antiquity, and valuable, original and distinct literary heritage.
-The Government of India declared in 2004 that languages that met certain strict criteria could be accorded the status of a classical language of India.
+The Indian classical languages are the languages of India perceived as having high antiquity, and valuable, original and distinct literary heritage.
+Some classical languages of India are recognised by the Ministry of Culture of the Union Government of India, while some are separately recognised by the National Education Policy, specifically the 2020 edition, which is often referred to as the "New Education Policy".
+Certain classical languages are cited in the academic and scholarly writings and publications, independent of any governmental or institutional recognition.
+The Government of India declared in 2004 that languages meeting strict criteria could be accorded the status of a classical language of India.
 It was instituted by the Ministry of Culture along with the Linguistic Experts' Committee.
 The committee was constituted by the Government of India to consider demands for the categorisation of languages as classical languages.
 In 2004, Tamil became the first language to be recognised as a classical language of India.
 As of 2024, 11 languages have been recognised as classical languages of India.

 Criteria

 In the year 2004, the tentative criteria for the age of antiquity of "classical language" was assumed to be at least 1000 years of existence.

 The Central Government has revised the criteria 3 times.